Alfanous-team/alfanous/FAQ.rst

 - Fixing `bugs <https://github.com/Alfanous-team/alfanous/issues?labels=bug&milestone=&page=1&state=open>`_ , Coding `new features <https://github.com/Alfanous-team/alfanous/issues/milestones>`_ or Developing `new interfaces <https://github.com/Alfanous-team/alfanous/issues?milestone=8&page=1&state=open>`_ , See: `How to Contribute?`_ .
 - Designing  Icons, Logoes , Banners.
 - Packaging the project for different systems: Windows, Linux distributions, MacOs.
-- Donating/Supporting to the project: *we're stuck here, looking for possible ways for donations since Algeria is  very restricting foreign transactions.
-Any help is appreciated*
+- Donating/Supporting to the project: *We're stuck looking for possible ways for donations/Funding.
+Any help is appreciated!*

 For more discussion, you can contact us via the mailing list : `alfanous@googlegroups.com <http://groups.google.com/group/alfanous/>`_